Mitigation Information Portal

 Continue inter-agency participation on the USACE Silver Jackets Initiative.

-Continuation of the Public Health and Extreme Weather Workgroup
+Continuation of the Public Health and Extreme Weather Workgroup.
+2025 Status Update- Continuing to hold meetings.
+Maintained as ongoing.

 Develop and implement strong state incentives for maintaining local mitigation plans.